 Hours of participation in a CPD activity are converted into credits.
 Hours are converted at different rates according to the section under which the activity falls.
 Examples:

 1 hour of participation in a Section 1 activity = 1 MOC credit

 1 hour in a Section 3 activity = 3 MOC credits.

-These credit ratings are outlined in the Framework of CPD Activities.
+These credit ratings are outlined in the CPD Activities.
 Hours are automatically converted into credits once a participant enters his/her participation in an activity into the MAINPORT ePortfolio.